 Both Memorial Day and Veterans Day are important holidays that should be celebrated, but it’s important to know the difference so you can show your support in the correct way.
 By understanding the meaning behind each holiday, you can take part in honoring those who have given so much to our country.
 Memorial Day and Veterans Day both serve as reminders of the sacrifices made by those who have fought for our freedoms.
 So next time Memorial Day or Veterans Day rolls around, make sure you know which one it is.

-Memorial Day is a day where we remember and honor those who have died fighting for our country.
+Memorial Day is a day when we remember and honor those who have died fighting for our country.
 On this day, we usually fly the flag at half-staff until noon to remember those who have made the ultimate sacrifice for our freedoms.
 We also visit cemeteries and place flags or flowers on the graves of our fallen heroes.
 Memorial Day was originally known as Decoration Day and started after the Civil War to commemorate the Union soldiers who had died.
-Later, it was expanded to include all the men and women who have died fighting for our country.
+Later, it was expanded to include all service members who had died fighting for our country.

 Read Also: Ways to Celebrate Memorial Day with Kids